briangnj/balena_splunk/README.md

-## A Simple Balena integration with Splunk
+## A Simple BalenaCloud integration with Splunk

 This is a simple [Splunk][splunk-link] integration that works with any of the devices supported by [Balena][balena-link].